AviatrixSystems/Docs/HowTos/Anonymous_Browsing.rst

 -   Create 2 VPCs - VPC #1 with CIDR 10.1.0.0/16 and VPC #2 with CIDR 10.2.0.0/16

 -   In VPC #1, create 2 public subnet in same Availability Zone - 10.1.0.0/24 and 10.1.1.0/24.
-    This means both subnet must be associated with a route table that has an IGW as its default route.
+    This means both subnets must be associated with a route table whose default route points to IGW.

 -   In VPC #2, create 1 public subnet - 10.2.0.0/24.
-    This means one subnet must be associated with a route table that has an IGW as its default route.
+    This means one subnet must be associated with a route table whose default route points to IGW.

 2.2 Configuration Steps
 -----------------------